VedantParanjape/pldi-artifact/ARTIFACT.md

 Now that this works with the results, you can test run `medium` and `large` benchmarks similarly.
 Please use a server with good multicore perf as these benchmarks take a very long time on desktop grade machines.
 After this is done, please run the `all` preset to run all the benchmarks described in the paper and generate the data for them.

-This will generate figures and plots that reproduce the Evaluation (Section 6) in the paper as follows: `runtime-speedup-table1.csv`, `runtime-speedup-fig11.pdf`, `gatecount-table2.csv`, `compiletime-stats-table3.csv`
+This script will generate figures and plots that reproduce the Evaluation (Section 6) in the paper as follows: `runtime-speedup-table1.csv`, `runtime-speedup-fig11.pdf`, `gatecount-table2.csv`, `compiletime-stats-table3.csv`

 To view these, either attach to the running Docker container (e.g. using VS Code), or copy the files to your host machine: